alexa-samples/skill-sample-nodejs-feed/README.md

     };
     ```

-## Deploy Skill
+## Deploy Your Skill

-1. Go to ```./bin/``` directory and run deploy.js script with Node command.
+1. Go to the ```skill-sample-nodejs-feed/bin/``` directory and run ```deploy.js``` using Node.
     ```
+    npm install aws-sdk
     node deploy.js
     ```
-2. Go to the the src directory, select all files and then create a zip file, make sure the zip file does not contain the src directory itself, otherwise Lambda function will not work.
+2. Go to the the ```skill-sample-nodejs-feed/src/``` directory and zip all of the files.
+Be sure to only zip the files inside the directory, and not the directory itself.
+Lambda needs to be able to find the ```index.js``` file at the root of the zip file.

-3. Select Code entry type as "Upload a .ZIP file" and then upload the .zip file to the Lambda.
+3. Go to the [AWS Console](https://console.aws.amazon.com/console/home?region=us-east-1) and upload the file to your Lambda function, selecting "Code entry type" as "Upload a .ZIP file".

-4. Go back to your Alexa Skill on [Amazon Developer account](https://developer.amazon.com/edw/home.html#/skills/list) copy following content from ```./speechAssets/``` to the Interaction Model :
+4. Go to the [Developer Portal](https://developer.amazon.com/edw/home.html#/skills/list) copy following content from ```skill-sample-nodejs-feed/speechAssets/``` to the Interaction Model :
-    * IntentSchema.json to **Intent Schema**
+    * ```IntentSchema.json``` to **Intent Schema**
-    * Utterances.txt to **Sample Utterances**
+    * ```Utterances.txt``` to **Sample Utterances**
-    * CustomSlots-ORDINALS.txt to a new custom slot with Type : ORDINAL
+    * ```CustomSlots-ORDINALS.txt``` to a new custom slot with Type : ORDINAL
-    * **[If there are multiple feeds]** CustomSlots-CATEGORIES.txt to a new custom slot with Type : CATEGORY
+    * ```CustomSlots-CATEGORIES.txt``` to a new custom slot with Type : CATEGORY

+5. Start testing the skill in the Developer Portal or on your device.

+6. Enjoy!

-5. You can start testing the skill on your device or on the simulator now, but you can go ahead and fill in the Publishing Information and accept the Privacy & Compliance information to submit the skill for certification.
-By creating an Alexa skill based on the Feed skill template, you acknowledge ownership of any RSS/ATOM feed(s) used within the skill, and/or have permission to use the RSS/ATOM feed(s) from the original content owner.
+**Note:**  By creating an Alexa skill based on the Feed skill template, you acknowledge ownership of any RSS/ATOM feed(s) used within the skill, and/or have permission to use the RSS/ATOM feed(s) from the original content owner.
 Failure to be able to prove ownership or permission to use any feed sources, at any time, will likely cause your skill to be rejected during the certification process, or being removed from the Alexa Skill Store without notice at a later date.